functionland/docs/docs/blockchain/Services/RunNode.md

-A minimum of two validator nodes is required for the network to run.
+This docuemnt explains how to run Fula nodes

 - Requires a [Build](BuildNode) .

+At the moment two validator nodes are run and managed by Fula Governance Association and others cannot run validator nodes.
+You can still run non-validator nodes (instructions after the validator node)

 ------------------------------------------------------------------------------------------------------------------------------------
-RUN TESNET VALIDATORS
+<h1>Run Validator Nodes</h1>

+A minimum of two validator nodes is required for the network to run.

 1) CREATION OF THE KEYS OF EACH VALIDATOR ACCOUNT (You need to do this steap twice at least):